Monthly Archives: March 2009

 No Bull: More Legislators Needed in Sacramento

-California legislators are out of touch for a very good reason: they represent too many people.
-Our state possesses the dubious distinction of being the least democratic and representative of any state in the union.
-So when a free-thinking voice … Continue reading
+main_dog1California legislators are out of touch for a very good reason: they represent too many people.

 Filed under California Legislature, Politics